© Danielle Robertson Consulting Pty Ltd t/as DR Care Solutions

 World Dementia Month

-Blog: Overcoming The Guild Felt As A Carer
+DR Care Solutions: Overcoming the Guilt Felt As A Carer

-Blog: Taking a Break While Looking After A Loved One Diagnosed With Dementia
+DR Care Solutions: Taking a Break While Looking After a Loved One Diagnosed with Dementia

 DR Care Solutions: A Story By Mr Velvet Ears, Dementia Assist Dog